kleberluu/heimdoo_script/README.md

 # heimdallscript

-a python script to generate the command needed to install stock rom on samsung devices using heimdoo
+a python script to generate the command needed to install stock rom on samsung devices using heimdall

 ______________________________